Skip to Content

 • special consideration/deferred assessment

-• assessment re-mark and re-appraisal and/or examination re-sit
+• assessment re-marking and re-appraisal and/or examination re-sit

 • assessment appeal.

-Recognition of prior learning is made available to all students at enrolment or prior to commencement of training.
+Recognition of prior learning is made available to all students at enrolment, or prior to commencing training.

-Students are provided with reasonable adjustment to assessments to enable them to meet the abilities, skills and knowledge requirements of the course.
+Students are provided with reasonable adjustment to assessments to enable them to demonstrate the abilities, skills and knowledge requirements of the course.

-Assessment re-mark/re-appraisal is done anonymously by a suitably qualified assessor without reference to the original result or mark or the assessor’s comments.
+Assessment re-marking/re-appraisal is conducted independently by a qualified assessor, without reference to the original result, mark or the assessor’s comments.

-Students have the right to appeal an assessment decision in accordance with the Complaints Assessment Appeals Policy.
+Students have the right to appeal an assessment decision in accordance with the Academic Appeals Policy.

-Students will be notified, preferably through the learning management system (LMS), when an educator decides to extend an assessment or re-assessment due date for all students.
+Students will be notified through a CIT communication channel, preferably the Learning Management System (LMS), when an educator extends an assessment or re-assessment due date for all students.

 Assessment dates and times must be clearly documented in the subject guides and assessment tasks.

-Assessment tasks, whether submitted in hardcopy, physical assessment items, or via the Learning Management System (LMS), may be subject to authentication.
+Assessment tasks, whether submitted in hardcopy, physical assessment items, or via the LMS, may be subject to authentication.

 Completed assessment items are retained, in accordance with the Records Management Policy, for validation and audit purposes.